18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

-6)  Quantity, Unit Price, Labor Hours, Labor Categories, and Extension Price of Each Item or Labor Mix (unit prices and extensions need not be shown when incompatible with the use of automated systems;
-    provided, that the invoice is itemized to show the information)
+6)  Quantity, Unit Price, Labor Hours, Labor Categories, and Extension Price of Each Item or Labor Mix (unit prices and extensions need not be shown when incompatible with the use of automated systems provided, that the invoice is itemized to show the information);

-7)  Delivery Time Frame
+7)  Delivery Time Frame;

 ## 2.6 Discounts